 If these fail, take it to a technician to check the water level sensor.
 You can also take it apart and check for yourself.

 This is the heart of the warm mist humidifier.
-With many small parts and wires, something could go wrong.
+With so many small parts and wires, something could go wrong.
 It could cause the red light to go on and off all the time.

 If that fails, well, perhaps the unit is done for.
 If you open it up when it is still under warranty (Vicks humidifiers mostly come with a warranty of 3 years), it will be voided.